Israeli NGOs bring rocket shelters to unrecognized Bedouin villages

 Notes:

 IsraAID is a leading international humanitarian non-governmental organization, based in Israel.
-Since 2001, IsraAID has become synonymous with a rapid response to humanitarian crises.
-Its medical teams, post-trauma experts, community specialists and other professionals have led international responses to disasters and civil strife around the world.
-During and after emergencies, IsraAID partners with local communities to re-build their lives, their communities and their futures, together.
-As of November 2023, IsraAID has responded to crises in more than 60 countries.
+Since 2001, IsraAID has become synonymous with a rapid response to humanitarian crises and a long-term commitment to working with affected communities.
+During and after emergencies, IsraAID partners with communities to re-build their lives – and their futures – together.
+As of January 2025, IsraAID has responded to more than 100 emergencies, in more than 65 countries.